 Between June 2009 and December 2010, he served in the Federal Ministry of Youth and Sports Development, as the Chairman, Governing Board of the Citizenship and Leadership Training Centre.

-In the first administration of Governor Kayode Fayemi, between 2010 and 2014, Oyebanji held several roles including:
+In the first administration of Former Governor Kayode Fayemi, between 2010 and 2014, Oyebanji held several roles including:

 - Commissioner, Ministry of Integration and Inter-Governmental Affairs, Ekiti State (23rd December 2010-December 2011)